Georgia Tenant Rights Guide

 Last updated: April 2026

 Georgia has no rent control.
-The state's landlord-tenant law is relatively landlord-friendly — there's no statutory warranty of habitability, for example.
+The state's landlord-tenant law is relatively landlord-friendly, though a 2024 law (HB 404, effective July 1, 2024) added the state's first statutory duty that residential rentals be fit for human habitation.
 Still, tenants have some protections worth knowing, and several nonprofits can help if things go wrong.

 Georgia at a Glance